Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Introduction

-Apart from the formulae for finite dimensional distributions, there has been work in understanding the local behaviour of the point-to-line passage time profile.
-One can embed $\cA_{2}(x)-x^2$ as the top curve of a non-intersecting line ensemble (Airy line ensemble) having \emph{Brownian Gibbs property} \cite{CH14}.
-In recent works of Hammond and co-authors, this and its pre-limiting analogues for the exactly solvable model of Brownian Last Passage Percolation together with one point moderate deviation estimates has been used to great effect in obtaining local Brownian behaviour of the Airy$_2$ process \cite{H16, HHJ+}.
+Apart from the formulae for finite dimensional distributions, there has been work in understanding the local behavior of the line-to-point profile.
+One can embed $\cA_{2}(x)$ as the top curve of a non-intersecting line ensemble (Airy line ensemble) which after parabolically adjusting (subtracting $x^2$) exhibits the \emph{Brownian Gibbs property} \cite{CH14}.
+In recent works of Hammond and co-authors, this and its pre-limiting analogues for the exactly solvable model of Brownian last passage percolation together with one point moderate deviation estimates has been used to great effect in obtaining local Brownian behavior of the Airy$_2$ process \cite{H16, HHJ+}.
 A different approach, using comparisons with stationary LPP has been taken in \cite{Pim17}.
 One-sided Brownian fluctuation estimate using coalescence of geodesics is also obtained in \cite{BG18}.
 Such estimates have found applications in many geometric questions about last passage percolation \cite{BG18, BGH19, H17a,H17b,H17c}.